 The heat breaks down the fibers and can ruin the fabric.
 So, by boiling your bags, you are actually doing more harm than good.
 And when they bust open, lets see if the manufacturer replaces them when they see your boiling post on Facebook.
 I do not think that boiling is the best method to break in new bags due to the damage you could be doing to them.

 With a Bag Break-in Serum, you are not subjecting your bags to high heat.
-You will notice in the instructions for the Relax product, after applying it they recommend to soak the bags in cold water for a couple hours before drying with low heat or air dry.
+You will notice in the instructions for the bag serum product, after applying it they recommend to soak the bags in cold water for a couple hours before drying with low heat or air dry.
 Therefore, your bags keep their color and you are not breaking down the fibers at an accelerated rate, again giving your bags a longer life.
-DO DAMAGE ON THE BOARDS WITH THEM, NOT TO THEM!
-Where is that emoji with the guy slapping his head when you need it???!!!

 Bag Break-in Serum vs Washing and Drying with Fabric Softener

 Though both processes are relatively the same, there is one major difference between the two.
-Using fabric softener leaves a film on your bags.
+Using fabric softener can leave a film on your bags.
 I have felt it myself.
 If you were to hold a bag that had fabric softener used on it and then hold another set of the same bags that did not, you can feel a difference.
-Sac Relax is a specially formulated serum that does not leave a film or residue on your bags.
+Bag Serum is a specially formulated serum that does not leave a film or residue on your bags.

 I have a set of blue Reynolds Pro Advantage that are a year old and have been thrown I cannot tell you how many times.
 I never used any fabric softener on them.
 When I received my new black Reynolds Pro Advantages that had been treated with a Bag Break-in Serum, the texture of the materials felt the same as the others!
 We all know that the feel of the bag in your hand is one of the most important things to consider when choosing a bag that is right for you, so why would you want to sacrifice that feel?